 Freshman students will go on their Cedar Bend Weekend trip early in the semester.
 Check out our Cedar Bend packing list in the above section “What is Cedar Bend.”
 Try to pack for Cedar Bend beforehand so you won’t have to run home to get it before your trip.

-- How will I know what CORE 100 group I’m in? (for freshmen)
+- How will I know which core group I’m in? (for freshmen)

-You will find out which CORE 100 group you belong with when you get to your room.
+You will find out which core group you belong with when you get to your room.
 Commuters will find out when they check in.
 Your peer advisor (PA) will be around all day to welcome you and answer any questions you may have.

 - How and when can I get my books?